xu-tony/menulog/README.md

 Introduction
 ------------
 This is a simple application using the ZF2 MVC layer and module systems.
-This application is meant to be used as a small restaurant search and their products display.
+This application is meant to be used as a small restaurant search and their products display in UK with UK's postcode(like se19).
 This application is deployed in http://54.206.18.76:8000/

 Installation